bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 6. If you can't find it there (sometimes the prices are crazy high, or the min quantity is a huge number), then try Global Parts Sourcing.
 7. Search for the part by name in Global Part Sourcing.
 5. Find a supplier that lets you order a small quantity and double check the part name to make sure it's the right part.
-6. Order at least 5 parts.
-(Minimum PCB assembly order is 5, so you need 5 of each part).
+6. Order the appropriate number of parts.
 7. Repeat this process for both parts.

 Please note, that it typically takes a week or two to get the parts ordered and into your parts library for use.
 So I like to order these parts in batches enough to place a few orders.